isi-vista/adam/docs/using_adam_tutorials/running_experiments.rst

    python adam/experiment/log_experiment.py parameters/experiment/m9/attributes.params

-The experiment should run, creating a directory :code:`%adam_experiment_root%/m9` holding the results of the experiment (where :code:`%adam_experiment_root%` is whatever you set the variable to in your :code:`root.params`).
+The experiment should run, creating a directory :file:`%adam_experiment_root%/m9` holding the results of the experiment (where :code:`%adam_experiment_root%` is whatever you set the variable to in your :file:`root.params`).

 .. note::